MuhammadHafidzMisrudin/assessment-node-2023/README.md

 <br />

 > [!NOTE]
-> Completed frontend and backend implementation as the solution for assessment.<br />
+> 1. Completed frontend and backend implementation as the solution for assessment.<br />
-> Managed to required tech stack such as NodeJS, React, Express, MySQL to implement solution and able to meet the requirements for assessment.<br />
+> 2. Managed to required tech stack such as NodeJS, React, Express, MySQL to implement solution and able to meet the requirements for assessment.<br />
-> Built necessary functionalities on the UI to perform all operations as stated in the requirements.<br />
+> 3. Built necessary functionalities on the UI to perform all operations as stated in the requirements.<br />
-> Provided screenshots of images for displaying the outcome of development.
+> 4. Provided screenshots of images for displaying the outcome of development.

 <br />

 > [!WARNING]
-> Didn't have the time to implement it with .NET Framework and module, and .NET Restful API.<br />
+> 1. Didn't have the time to implement it with .NET Framework and module, and .NET Restful API.<br />
-> Didn't manage to host the working demo at cloud platform as there issues with the configuration and setting of local database. <br />
+> 2. Didn't manage to host the working demo at cloud platform as there issues with the configuration and setting of local database. <br />
-> [x] However, I also provided the screenshots of images of development. `#FF0000`
+> 3. However, I also provided the screenshots of images of development. `#FF0000`

 <br />